BJP functioning like mafia, running syndicates in Assam: Priyanka Gandhi Vadra | Politics

 BJP functioning like mafia, running syndicates in Assam: Priyanka Gandhi Vadra

-Addressing a rally here, the Congress general secretary said, the saffron party in the state has two ''factions'', both of which have betrayed people.
+In an apparent dig at Chief Minister Sarbananda Sonowal and ''one of his powerful minister'', the Congress leader alleged that the two are ''not even respected in their own party''.

+''In the prime minister's election rallies you must have noticed he sometimes takes the name of one in some meetings or the name of the other at other times.
+Their remote controls are in Delhi,'' she said.

-The Congress leader compared Assam's BJP leadership with 'Dritarashtra' and 'Shakuni', characters in the epic Mahabharata, without naming whom she meant.
+The Congress leader compared Assam's BJP leadership with 'Dhritarashtra' and 'Shakuni', characters in the epic Mahabharata, without naming whom she meant.

-Dhritarashtra was known to be a blind ruler while Shakuni was a political manipulator.
+Dhritarashtra was a blind king known to be a weak ruler while Shakuni was a political manipulator.

+''...in the Assam government, there is a Shakuni Mama- like leader and a Dhritarashtra.
+Both of them and the BJP have betrayed the people of Assam.

 She alleged that the other leader is like ''Shakuni Mama who runs a corrupt government that only cheats people''.